Prag8855/aab/content/guides/best-bank-germany.md

 - **[Commerzbank](/out/commerzbank)**
     It takes too long to open an account.[^9] You need a [registration certificate](/glossary/Anmeldebestätigung) and a [residence permit](/glossary/Aufenthaltstitel) that's valid for at least 6 months.[^6] Basic online banking is in English, everything else is in German.
 - **[C24](/out/c24)**
-    It's an excellent bank, but they [accept fewer passports](https://go.idnow.de/bafin2017/documents) and might require a residence permit.[^1] They only speak German.
+    It's an excellent bank, but they [accept fewer passports](https://hilfe.c24.de/hc/de/articles/360011531579-Wer-kann-ein-Konto-beantragen) and might require a residence permit.[^1] They only speak German.
+They don't accept US citizens.[^5]
 - **[ING](/out/ing)**
     It's a good bank, but you need EU citizenship or German [permanent residence](/glossary/Niederlassungserlaubnis) to open an account.[^15] They only speak German.
 - **[DKB](/out/dkb)**